hscrocha/CodeClonesActivity/README.md

 All the commands will assume you are using this exact same folder structure and names.
 I strongly suggest you follow this exact same structure and do not change it, as it may affect the display of the clones (this tool is very temperamental).

-Open a terminal/prompt and set freemarcator as your current folder.
-Now lets run iClones with the following command:
+Open a terminal/prompt and set freemercator as your current folder.
+Now, let's run iClones with the following command:
 ```
 ../iclones-0.2/iclones -input . -output clonereport.rcf -outformat rcf
 ```